2018-19 Renewal of Financial Aid

-Applications of aid recipients that remain incomplete after June 1 will incur a late fee of $50; after July 1, an additional fee of $50; after the due date for payment of the fall semester bill, an additional $50; and as of the first day of registration for the fall semester, an additional $100.
+Applications of aid recipients that remain incomplete after June 1 will incur a late fee of $50; after July 3, an additional fee of $50; after August 7, an additional $50; and as of the first day of registration for the fall semester, an additional $100.
 All applications for aid must be received by the end of registration for the spring semester.

 To apply for assistance from Amherst College, you are expected to submit the following materials: